 For some people, the prospect of becoming a single parent can feel overwhelming.
 Most people don’t plan to parent alone, but life doesn’t always turn out as we expect and circumstances change.
 Families come in all shapes and sizes, single parent families included, with single parents being mothers, fathers, and sometimes grandparents.

 Single parent families – some facts and figures:

-- There are around two million single parents in the UK, making up a quarter of families with dependent children
+- There are around 1.8 million single parents in the UK, making up a quarter of families with dependent children

-- Fewer than two per cent of single parents are teenagers
+- Less than one per cent of single parents are teenagers

-- Five per cent of single parents are in work
+- 44 per cent of children living in lone-parent families are in poverty

 Life in a single parent household, though common, can at times be stressful for both the adult and the children within the family.
 There may be unrealistic expectations that the family will function like a two-parent family, and sometimes people feel something is wrong when it doesn’t work this way.

 When you’re a single parent, the practical problems of juggling a family routine, running a home, working and sorting out finances, as well as perhaps coping with a family breakdown or the loss of a partner, can be a lot to deal with.
 As a result, many single parents push their feelings and emotions to the bottom of the list of priorities.

 This video was not produced by Health for Under 5’s and may contain adverts.

 - When relatives and friends offer to help, take them up on it!
 Ask them to babysit or do nursery drop offs/pick ups